More from Metadata

 Is It Possible to Distribute Collaborative Releases?

-It’s good to make sure you have written permission from all collaborators to use their names and contributions.
+Get Permission: It’s important to make sure you have written permission from all collaborators to use their names and contributions.
 This not only shows professionalism but also fosters good relationships within the creative community.
-Also, in case of a conflict or disagreement, it’s crucial to have some documents & contracts ready.
+Also, in case of a conflict or disagreement, it’s crucial to have some documents and contracts ready.

-To ensure that everyone involved is credited correctly and receives recognition for their work, make sure to include the names of all the contributing artists in the appropriate fields.
+Include Everyone: To ensure that everyone involved is being credited correctly and that they receive the appropriate recognition for their work, make sure to include the names of all the contributing artists in the appropriate fields.
 Some fields will require you to provide their legal names, so make sure to have that ready as well.

 Ready to get your music heard?
 Sign up now and let us take care of the rest! 🎤 Sign up here